 - The police are lying or exaggerating in order to make a case against protesters, because they are angry and biased against the protesters

 In the latter case, it can be very useful to run a Pitchess Motion to get the personnel and disciplinary history of the arresting officers.
-If we find they have a history of misconduct, this can undermine their credibility and often get Penal Code 404.6 charged reduced or dismissed.
+If we find they have a history of misconduct, this can undermine their credibility and often get Penal Code 404.6 charge reduced or dismissed.

 Penalties, Punishment & Sentencing for Inciting a Riot

 Penal Code 404.6 PC is a U.S. misdemeanor in California law Conviction can trigger up to one year of county jail, and a fine of up to $1000.00.
 4 However, a judge may grant probation with little or no jail time.
-Probation will require that the defendant stay our of trouble, or risk getting violated and sent to jail for up to the maximum term.
+Probation will require that the defendant stay out of trouble, or risk getting violated and sent to jail for up to the maximum term.

-Inciting a jail or prison riot (where someone suffers serious bodily injury) makes the punishment wobbler, meaning it can be filed as either a misdemeanor or a felony in California law.5 As a felony, it carries up to three years in
+Inciting a jail or prison riot (where someone suffers serious bodily injury) makes the punishment wobbler, meaning it can be filed as either a misdemeanor or a felony in California law.5 As a felony, it carries up to three years in California state prison.

 When police make arrests at a mob scene or unruly gathering, a number of charges may get filed, in addition to rioting.
 Some of the other typical charges include: